Compare variable-rate mortgages with our provider Mojo Mortgages

 If you’re risk averse and like to know exactly what your monthly payments are for a set period of time, you’re likely to be more comfortable with a fixed-rate mortgage.

-There are two distinct types of variable-rate mortgages, with some important differences in how they work.
+There are two types of variable-rate mortgage:

-Tracker mortgages track the Bank of England (BoE) base rate - if the BoE base rate increases by 1%, your mortgage interest rate will increase by 1%.
+Tracker mortgages track the Bank of England (BoE) base rate.
+If the BoE base rate increases by 1%, your mortgage interest rate will increase by 1%.
 If the BoE rate decreases, so does your mortgage rate.

-Tracker deals usually apply for a set length of time, with two-year trackers being especially common - after the tracker deal ends, you’ll usually be moved onto your lender’s standard variable rate.
+Tracker deals usually apply for a set length of time, with two-year trackers being especially common.
+After the tracker deal ends, you’ll usually be moved onto your lender’s standard variable rate.

-It’s important to bear this in mind, because, if interest rates increase, you could end up unable to exit your deal, despite costs increasing.
+It’s important to bear this in mind, because if interest rates increase you could end up unable to exit your deal, despite costs increasing.